fabiantoth/streamdb/README.md

 * **`POST /api/db/:name`:** ------- Create a new collection
 * **`DELETE /api/db/:name`:** ---- Drop/delete a collection

-To add a new collection send a POST request with the name of the new collection in the param and a settings object in the request body (req.body).
+To add a new collection send a POST request with the name of the new collection in the `:name` param and a settings object (JSON body) in the `req.body` request.

 To drop a collection send a DELETE request with the name of the collection in the param.

+These files and routes are super simple, built with the familiar Express framework, left for you to edit, modify, or add routes & middleware as you please (they must all remain in this file).

+If you are new to Express or need a refresher on routes:

 > Check out the [Express routing documentation](https://expressjs.com/en/guide/routing.html) to learn more.

-These files are simple ON PURPOSE, built with the familiar Express framework, and left for you to edit, modify, or add routes & middleware as you please (the endpoints must remain in this file).

 ### On Collection Naming: